Webhooks Integration Guide

 Incident Webhook should be used by the Monitor Down event.

-- Friendly name : Declare Incident WH
+- Friendly name: Declare Incident WH

-- URL : the webhook URL
+- URL: the webhook URL of your target service

-- HTTP Method : POST
+- HTTP Method: POST

-- HTTP Body Encoding : application/json
+- HTTP Body Encoding: application/json

-{ incident_url: "__INCIDENT_URL__", incident_id: __INCIDENT_ID__, title: "Incident on __MONITOR_FRIENDLY_NAME__", description: "Incident on __MONITOR_FRIENDLY_NAME__.
-Root Cause: __INCIDENT_ROOT_CAUSE__", incident_status: "__INCIDENT_STATUS__", monitor_id: __MONITOR_ID__, monitor_name: "__MONITOR_FRIENDLY_NAME__", monitor_url: "__MONITOR_URL__" }
+{ "incident_url": "__INCIDENT_URL__", "incident_id": __INCIDENT_ID__, "title": "Incident on __MONITOR_FRIENDLY_NAME__", "description": "Incident on __MONITOR_FRIENDLY_NAME__.
+Root Cause: __INCIDENT_ROOT_CAUSE__", "incident_status": "__INCIDENT_STATUS__", "monitor_id": __MONITOR_ID__, "monitor_name": "__MONITOR_FRIENDLY_NAME__", "monitor_url": "__MONITOR_URL__" } - Click Save Webhook, then test it using the Test Button đź§Ş.

 2. Resolution Webhook Setup